-Course Code: BBE3007 Course Title: Business Pro cess Engineering L-T-P-C 3 0 0 3 Version No. 1.0 ' 1 1 Course Pre-requisites Knowledge of Management Basic understanding about the concept of reengineering as a part of management Anti-requisites Nil Course Description Business process Reengine The course is descriptive in nature and will help the students to gain a detailed understanding about Business process Reengineering task and practices implemented in an organization.
+Course Code: BBE3007 Course Title: Business Pro cess Engineering L-T-P-C 3 0 0 3 Version No. 1.0 Course Pre-requisites Knowledge of Managemen Basic understanding about ng as a part o f mana gement Anti-requisites Nil Course Description The course is descriptive in nature and will help the students to gain a detailed understanding about Business process Reengineering task and practices implemented in an organization.
 Students will be benefited by understanding about the importance and procedure involved in execution of BPR process in an organization.
-Course Out Comes CO1: Describe the concept of CO2: Explain the process in CO3: Discuss the stages inv CO4: Explain the practice of On successful completion of the course the students shall be able to: CO1: Describe the concept of Business Process Reengineering CO2: Explain the process involved in BPR CO3: Discuss the stages involved in designing and building a new process CO4: Explain the practice of change management CO5: Relate the practices of BPR with continuous improvement Course objective The objective of the cour Reengineering and attain ess Process Course Content: Module 1 Introduction to BPR 10 se essions Business process reengineering-an overview: Historical background Fundamentals of BPR Concepts and techniques.
-Changing business processes: the importance of technology as a driver for organization: Nature, significance and rationale of business process reengineering (BPR) Module 2 Process Design 10 se essions
+Course Out Comes On successful completion of CO1: Describe the concept of CO2: Explain the process in CO3: Discuss the stages inv CO4: Explain the practice of CO5: Relate the practices of of Business Process Reeng wolved in BPR olved in designing and bu of change management ineering uilding a new 3 Course objective The objective of the cour Reengineering and attain ess Process Course Content: Module 1 Introduction to BPR 10 se essions neering-an overview: Histori mportance of technology as a c Module 2 Process Design 10 se essions